zannatulzerin/EasyBuy/README.md

 ## Features

-1. Users can Signup/Login with email and password.
+1. Sellers can signup/login with email and password.
-2. Users can Signup/Login with Google Authentication.
+2. Sellers can signup with Google account.
-3. Users can share their recipies including it's Name, Ingredients, Description, Instruction, category and picture.
+3. Sellers can share their products with their name, description, price, count in stock, category and image.
-4. Users can see other posts.
+4. Sellers can see other products from all sellers.
-5. Users can edit and delete their own recipes.
+5. Sellers can edit and delete their products from website.
-6. Users can set a new password if they forget there old one.
+6. Sellers can reset their password in case of if they forget password.

 ## Technology used

-Node.js, Express JS, Ejs and MongoDB
+Node JS, Express JS, EJS and MongoDB

 ## Setup